bidiweb/bidiweb-semantics/SurveyOfProtocolGaps.md

 1. Multiplexing and session priority.

 WS over HTTP/2 will address #4, and then additional API changes are required to support #1 and #2.
 However, with HTTP/2, proxy buffering may become an issue again.

+Keep-alive is supported by the WebSocket protocol.
+There is no Web application API defined yet to manage keep-alive messages from the client side.

 ## The Layering Concern